brentvatne/flix/README.markdown

   cache images for saved movies?)
 - [ ] Better list of liked movies with options to remove
 - [ ] Unit and integration tests
+- [ ] Detect region on first load rather than just defaulting to Canada

 ## Related projects